-Corporate Social Responsibility Can Give Entrepreneurs an Edge
+Corporate Social Responsibility Can Give Entrepreneurs an Edge 'A healthy society breeds a healthy business.'
+Remember that rule, as you make strategic business decisions.

 Corporate social responsibility (CSR), the term given to companies' efforts to deliver economic, social and environmental benefits alongside great products and services, is not always a favorite topic in business meetings.